 E3.
-Level 1 Appeal for services, items, and drugs (not Part D drugs)
+Level 1 Appeal for medical care (not Part D drugs)

 What is an Appeal?

 An appeal is a formal way of asking us to review our decision and change it if you think we made a mistake.
 If you or your doctor or other provider disagrees with our decision, you can appeal.
 In all cases, you must start your appeal at Level 1.